8base/old-documentation/8base-console/graphql-api/mutations/related-record-mutations.md

 {% endcode-tabs %}

 ##### Disconnecting records in mutation
-One or more records can be disconnected using a mutation - whether the relationship is *many-to-many*, *one-to-many*, or *one-to-one*.
+One or more records can be disconnected using a mutation—whether the relationship is *many-to-many*, *one-to-many*, or *one-to-one*.
 If the relationship is *mandatory*, an error will be raised.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}